Wizard101: Development history

 In 2014, Taomee no longer advertised Wizard101.
 In April 2015, Wizard101 Taiwan announced that it would shut down on May 25, 2015, but the date was rescheduled to October 15, 2015.
 Wizard101 China announced its shutdown date as November 1, 2015.

 In September 2018, to celebrate the game's 10 year anniversary, the game was given a separate re-release on the gaming platform, Steam.
 Prior to the ten-year update, the graphics for Wizard City, the starting area of the game, were revamped along with the character models and animations.
 When the update did appear on September 8, 2018, players were able to get two housing items and a wand (sparkler) to celebrate the ten years.
 To get one of the housing items, the players are forced to go on a short quest, in which the company, Kingsisle Entertainment, thanks to the supporters of its game through the use of well-established characters in the game.
 This was a limited-time event, which ended shortly before November 2018.

 On February 15, 2022, both KingsIsle and Gameforge announced that the European Wizard101 servers would slowly transition to the KingsIsle and gamigo teams over the course of several months in the second quarter of 2022.
 It is "assured that game progress and Crowns balance will be maintained after the switch".

-On October 1, 2025, KingsIsle announced the release date for the console versions of Wizard101.
-The game was released on October 9, 2025, for Xbox One, Xbox Series X/S, PlayStation 4, and PlayStation 5.
-A Nintendo Switch version was also confirmed, with a release date yet to be announced.
+The console versions of Wizard101 were released on October 9, 2025, for Xbox One, Xbox Series X/S, PlayStation 4, and PlayStation 5, with a Nintendo Switch version following on January 13, 2026.
+The console launch received a response far exceeding KingsIsle's expectations, resulting in server queues and requiring additional server hardware to accommodate the influx of players.
+In October 2025, Wizard101 ranked third among free-to-play games on the PlayStation Store's PS5 and PS4 download charts in the United States and Canada.
+By February 2026, the game had surpassed one million downloads across console platforms and had briefly reached the top of the Nintendo Switch download charts.